rymend/MSFTImagineArchive/Stream Analytics with Machine Learning (400)/1 - Ingest/readme.md

 1. Create a directory on your hard disk to serve as the project directory.
 Then ```cd``` to that directory in a Command Prompt or terminal window.

-1. Execute the following commands in sequence to initialize the project directory to hold a Node project and install packages that a Node app can use to communicate with Azure IoT hubs and interact with Azure storage:
+1. Execute the following commands in sequence to initialize the project directory to host a Node project and install a trio of packages that Node can use to communicate with Azure IoT hubs:

 	```
 	npm init -y